Community Events

 Each session focuses on a different topic and is designed to help caregivers become confident, capable, and compassionate in caring for a loved one.
 These free educational luncheons are led by community experts and are open to anyone providing care for a family member or friend.

-To register for this session and future Caregiver Academy offerings, please contact Davidson County Senior Services at 336-242-2290.
+To register for Davidson County Caregiver Academy offerings, please contact Davidson County Senior Services at 336-242-2290.

 Yearly Events